TanmayChopra206/Pairs-Trading-Walkforward/README.md

-Statistical Pairs Trading with Walk-Forward Validation (US Banks) Overview

-This project implements a full end-to-end statistical pairs trading framework on US bank equities, with a strong emphasis on out-of-sample robustness and realistic assumptions.

-Rather than optimising for in-sample profitability, the goal is to understand when and why statistical arbitrage works — and when it fails.

-Methodology
-1. Data

-Daily adjusted close prices for large US banks (e.g. BAC, JPM, PNC, USB, TFC)

-Source: Yahoo Finance (yfinance)

-Log-price modelling throughout

-2. Pair Selection (Training Window)

-Pairs are selected dynamically using:

-Minimum correlation threshold

-Cointegration testing (ADF on residuals)

-Mean-reversion half-life constraints

-This ensures selected pairs are statistically justified rather than visually appealing.

-3. Signal Generation

-For each selected pair:

-Hedge ratio estimated via linear regression on log prices

-Spread constructed as log-price residual

-Rolling z-score computed

-Entry/exit signals generated using symmetric thresholds

-Positions lagged by one day to avoid look-ahead bias

-4. Backtesting

-Spread-based portfolio returns

-Explicit transaction costs (bps per unit turnover)

-No re-optimisation during test periods

-Performance evaluated using PnL, Sharpe ratio, drawdowns, and hit rate

-5. Portfolio Construction

-Top-N selected pairs traded simultaneously

-Equal-weight aggregation of pair returns

-Diversification effects explicitly analysed

-6. Walk-Forward Validation

-Expanding training window (3 years)

-Rolling test window (1 year)

-Parameters re-estimated at each step

-Portfolio returns stitched across folds to produce a single out-of-sample equity curve

-This eliminates look-ahead bias and highlights regime dependence.

-Key Findings

-Mean-reversion signals are not stable across regimes

-Strategy underperforms during calm, trending markets

-Performance improves significantly during market dislocations (e.g. 2020 crisis)

-Portfolio diversification reduces drawdowns but does not eliminate regime risk

-Transaction costs materially impact short-horizon statistical strategies

-Overall, the strategy behaves more like a relative-value crisis alpha than a steady carry trade.

-Conclusion

-This project demonstrates that statistically sound signals do not guarantee persistent profitability.
-Robust research requires:

-Walk-forward validation

-Honest treatment of costs

-Explicit analysis of failure modes

-The framework prioritises process correctness over headline Sharpe ratios.

-Technologies

-Python (NumPy, pandas, statsmodels)

-yfinance

-matplotlib

-Modular research architecture
+# Statistical Pairs Trading with Walk-Forward Validation (US Banks)

+A **process-driven statistical arbitrage framework** designed to study **mean-reversion robustness, regime dependence, and failure modes** in US bank equities using strict out-of-sample validation.

+---

+## Project Overview

+This project implements a full pairs trading pipeline with an emphasis on **realistic deployment constraints** rather than in-sample performance optimisation.
+The objective is not to maximise Sharpe in hindsight, but to understand **when and why relative-value signals work — and when they break**.

+---

+##  Methodology

+### 1. Data & Universe
+- **Universe:** Large-cap US banks (e.g. `JPM`, `BAC`, `PNC`, `USB`, `TFC`)
+- **Frequency:** Daily adjusted close prices
+- **Source:** `yfinance`
+- **Transformation:** Log-prices used throughout to stabilise relative dynamics

+---

+### 2. Pair Selection
+Pairs are selected during each training window using:

+- **Correlation filtering** to ensure shared market drivers
+- **Cointegration testing (ADF)** on regression residuals
+- **Mean-reversion speed constraints** via half-life estimation
+- **Ranking** by statistical quality and stability metrics

+All selection criteria are **re-estimated at each walk-forward step** to avoid parameter leakage.

+---

+### 3. Signal Construction
+- Hedge ratios estimated via linear regression
+- Spread normalised using rolling z-scores
+- Entry/exit rules defined symmetrically around zero
+- Signals are **lagged by one day** to prevent look-ahead bias

+---

+### 4. Backtesting & Execution Assumptions
+- Equal-weight allocation across selected pairs
+- Dollar-neutral construction at the pair level
+- Transaction costs applied in basis points per unit turnover
+- P&L aggregated both **per-pair** and **portfolio-level**

+---

+### 5. Walk-Forward Validation
+A rolling validation framework is used to assess robustness:

+- **Training window:** 3 years (expanding)
+- **Test window:** 1 year (rolling)
+- **Re-selection:** Pairs and parameters re-estimated at each fold

+This structure explicitly tests performance under **structural breaks and regime shifts**.

+---

+## Key Findings

+- **Strong regime dependence:** Mean-reversion is unreliable in trending, low-volatility environments
+- **Crisis sensitivity:** Relative-value signals perform best during dislocations (e.g. 2020)
+- **Transaction costs dominate:** Many statistically “clean” signals fail after realistic frictions
+- **Low hit-rate strategies can still work**, but only when drawdowns are controlled

+Overall, the strategy behaves more like a **relative-value hedge** than a consistent alpha source.

+---

+##  Limitations & Next Steps

+- Pair stability degrades significantly outside stress regimes
+- Static thresholds struggle in changing volatility environments
+- Next extensions:
+  - Volatility-scaled position sizing
+  - Regime classification filters
+  - Cross-sector relative-value expansion

+---

+## Technologies
+- **Python:** pandas, NumPy, statsmodels
+- **Data:** yfinance
+- **Visualisation:** matplotlib, seaborn